maplight/votersedge-translations/README.md

 - In all cases, the spanish language will be accessed by using the language toggle button at the top right of every screen.

+- This translation is written in JSON format.
+Only the value (the text in the quotes) should be translated, not the key.

+    key: "This is the value, and the value is what should be translated."